 Ingredients

 - Butternut Squash - I opted for a medium-sized butternut squash and discovered that half of it suffices for a light lunch per person.
 No peeling is required, just ensure it's thoroughly cleaned.
-Simply slice a large butternut squash in half lengthwise and drizzle it with olive oil, then season with salt and pepper before roasting.

 - Vegetables such as onions, bell peppers, mushrooms, celery, carrot, and greens like spinach, swiss chard, and kale, are all versatile options.
 I prefer sautéing them in olive oil or butter before stuffing them into the squash, as this enhances their flavor and brings out their delicious taste.

 - Aromatics such as onions and garlic contribute both aroma and flavor.
 I like to use a mix of dried Italian herbs to elevate the overall flavor.
-But feel free to mix things up by adding spices like turmeric, curry, celery salt.
-Or make it spicy by adding finely chopped jarred jalapenos, green chiles or chili powder, and Cajun seasoning.

 - Parmesan cheese - for finishing touches I used grated parmesan but feta, ricotta, or goat cheese will taste incredible here.
-Omit the cheese if you want an all-vegan or vegetarian version of this squash.

 📋 OPTIONAL TOPPING: You can also add a crunchy topping with crackers or breadcrumbs just like I did with my jalapeno dip or million dollar chicken casserole.
 But take care to watch the squash so these add-ins won't brown too much toward the end of cooking.